Dairy farmers celebrating waste water project’s boost to pasture and river health

 Hunter region dairy farmers involved in a $1.1 million dollar project to improve water quality in the Williams River are enjoying significant improvements in farm productivity.

-Thirteen dairies near Dungog participated in the three year Williams River Dairy Effluent and Farm Management Project, to upgrade on-farm effluent systems and develop better-targeted fertiliser programs.
+13 dairies near Dungog participated in the three year Williams River Dairy Effluent and Farm Management Project, to upgrade on-farm effluent systems and develop better targeted fertiliser programs.

 The partnership between Hunter Water, Hunter Local Land Services and local dairy farmers aimed to reduce dairy effluent risks to the region’s drinking water supply, while boosting farm productivity.

-John Hooke, a 72-year-old farmer who has worked his family dairy for 55 years, and is impressed with the outcomes of the project.
+72 year old farmer John Hooke has worked his family dairy for 55 years, and is impressed with the outcomes of the project.